 - Salaries can be considerably enhanced with commissions from selling excursions and other services.

-Basic salaries and commission structures steadily improve once you have taken on more responsibility and progressed to a more senior role such as team leader or resort manager.
+Basic salaries and commission structures steadily improve once you've taken on more responsibility and progressed to a more senior role such as team leader or resort manager.

-The majority of employers provide free accommodation, either in the form of a rental apartment, which may be shared with other staff, hotel accommodation or alternatively a living allowance to find your own accommodation.
-This varies between employers and between individual resorts.
+The majority of employers provide free accommodation- either in the form of a rental apartment, which may be shared with other staff or hotel accommodation.
+Alternatively you could receive a living allowance to find your own accommodation.
+This varies between employers and individual resorts.

 Benefits include free flights to and from the resort, free uniform and sometimes free meals or a food allowance.

-Other benefits take the form of discounted or free excursions and holidays, use of company cars in leisure time, use of hotel swimming pools and tennis courts, discounted prices in bars and restaurants and cheaper accommodation for family or friends who visit.
+Other benefits take the form of discounted or free excursions and holidays, use of company cars in leisure time, use of hotel swimming pools and other sport and leisure facilities, discounted prices in bars and restaurants and cheaper accommodation for family or friends who visit.
 These are usually arranged on an ad-hoc basis within the resort and at the discretion of management.